SigtunaGIS/origo/WORKFLOW.md

 ### 3.1 The main branches:

-Instead of a single master branch, this workflow uses two branches to record the history of the project with an infinite lifetime.
+**Notice:** Instead of a single master branch, this workflow uses two branches to record the history of the project with an infinite lifetime.

-**origo-map =** The the latest release of [origo-map/origo](https://github.com/origo-map/origo), the repository the SigtunaGIS/origo is forked from.
+* **master =** The the latest release of [origo-map/origo](https://github.com/origo-map/origo), the repository this repository is forked from.
+Are only used to pull the latest version of origo-map/origo.

-* **master =** Stores the official release history
+* **sigtuna-master =** The internal master branch of this repository.

 * **develop =** Serves as an integration branch for features.
 It's also convenient to tag all commits in the master branch with a version number.